AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 ##Overview

-Pointers are essential elements of gauges, used to indicate data.
+A pointer is an essential element of gauges, used to indicate data.

 ##Connecting Pointers with Data